johnmugabe/johnmugabe/README.md

-            'ecocash-instant-payment-api' => 'EcoCash Instant Payment (EIP) guide, tested clients in 5 languages, and a Claude skill', 'paynow-integration-skill'    => 'Paynow checkout integration guide and Claude skill', 'paynow-billpay-skill'        => 'Paynow bill payments guide and Claude skill', ];
+            'ecocash-instant-payment-api' => 'EcoCash Instant Payment (EIP) guide, tested clients in 5 languages, and a Claude skill', 'paynow-integration-skill'    => 'Paynow checkout integration guide and Claude skill', 'paynow-billpay-skill'        => 'Paynow bill payments guide and Claude skill', 'InnBucks Merchant API Developer Guide'  => 'Integrate InnBucks: generate a payment code, show it with its QR code and deep link, confirm payment and go live.', ];
     }